 College participatory governance Council membership ensures representation of college constituency groups-faculty, classified, students, administration.
-EAPC members shall have interest in or experience with interventions, resources, and/or professional development related to equity, antiracism, the SEAP Plan, and/or College core values of liberation, social justice, etc.
+EAPC members shall have interest in or experience with interventions, resources, and/or professional development related to equity, antiracism, the SEAP Plan, and/or College core values of liberation, social justice, etc. Every effort will be made to fill the following vacancies.
+In the event that a division cannot send a faculty representative, the remaining faculty representation will become a faculty at large position.

-EAPC shall have 18 members as identified below:
+EAPC shall have 19 members as identified below:

-3 Co-chairs: 1 Faculty member, 1 Administrator (or Director of Equity), 1 Staff member
+3 Co-chairs: 1 Faculty member, 1 Director of Equity, 1 Staff member

-5 Faculty shall represent each of the below:
+6 Faculty shall be made to represent each of the below: